kmixter/text-todos/README.md

 * Optional estimated total time expected (not remaining, total with m or h for hours or minutes) (e.g. * This will take an hour 1hr)
 * Optional due date starting with <= followed by MM/DD format (assumes next year month if month earlier) (e.g. * This is due first of April <=4/1)
 * Optional time spent to date prefixed with a plus (e.g. * I have spent 55 minutes on this. +55m)
+* Optional reward for finishing this, a number prefixing c (e.g. * I will get 200 coin for finishing this.
+200c)

 ## Shortcuts